croccio/Android-Auto-Store/README.md

 When you update Android version of your smartphone, uninstall and resintall the app if you cannot use it on Android Auto .

-Android 12 could break the apps.
-Uninstall and reinstall them after update.
+Android 12 break the apps.

 ### No root needed.